-The other reality to acknowledge is that, while repurposing plastic bottles is something to do, an effort, there are only so many things we can make with old plastic bottles.
-Furthermore, using one plastic bottle (or five or ten) to create something isn’t likely to make much of a dent on the number of plastic bottles the average American uses: 13 plastic water bottles each a month!
-That’s not counting soda, lemonade, ice tea, sports drinks, etc.
+The other reality to acknowledge is that, while repurposing plastic bottles is something to do and an effort, there are only so many things we can make with old plastic bottles.
+Furthermore, using one plastic bottle (or five or ten) to create something isn’t likely to make much of a dent in the number of plastic bottles the average American uses: 13 plastic water bottles each month!
+That’s not counting soda, lemonade, iced tea, sports drinks, etc.

 In other words, we need to keep the repurposing effort in perspective.
 With most projects, we can likely account for less than a month’s worth of bottles for a single person before risking being overrun by a home of plastic bottle crafts.
 The next month there’s no more room for repurposed bottles, so our effort falls flat almost right away.
 That won’t solve the issue.

-While some of the projects are fun and account for a handful of bottles or just a single bottle, there are larger scale ways to repurpose plastic bottles.
+While some of the projects are fun and account for a handful of bottles or just a single bottle, there are larger-scale ways to repurpose plastic bottles.
 The suggestions below are focused on repurposing lots of bottles, which could make a notable difference.
-Becoming part of these endeavors will allow interested parties to reroute hundreds, thousands, even millions of plastic bottles from the landfills and recycling bundles to practical uses.
+Becoming part of these endeavors will allow interested parties to reroute hundreds, thousands, and even millions of plastic bottles from landfills and recycling bundles to practical uses.